oxvignesh/oxvignesh/README.md

     }

     fn say_hi(&self) {
         println!("Thanks for dropping by!
-I'm a Full Stack Developer with expertise in Web3 and blockchain technologies.");
+I'm a Full Stack Developer with expertise in Web3 and AI technologies.");
     }
 }